Hybrid and Oriented Harmonic Potentials for Safe Task Execution in Unknown Environment: Introduction

 Moreover, sampling-based search methods, such as RRT$^\star$ in \cite{karaman2011sampling}, PRM in \cite{hsu2006probabilistic}, FMT$^\star$ in \cite{janson2015fast}, have become the dominant paradigm to tackle high-dimensional motion planning problems, especially for systems under geometric and dynamic constraints.
 However, one potential limiting factor is the high computational complexity due to the collision checking process between sampled states and the excessive sampling to reach convergence.
-Since artificial potential fields are analytical and can ensure safety and convergence as described earlier, it make sense to combine these two paradigms.
-Some recent work can be found in this direction: vector fields are used in~\cite{ko2013vf} to bias the branching of search trees, thus improving the efficiency of sampling and reducing the number of iterations; similar ideas are adopted in~\cite{qureshi2016potential,tahir2018potentially} as the potential-function-based RRT$^\star$, by designing directional samples as induced by the underlying potential fields.
-Higher efficiency and faster convergence are shown compared with the raw RRT$^\star$ algorithm.
+Since artificial potential fields are analytical with theoretical guarantee, it make sense to combine these two paradigms: vector fields are used in~\cite{ko2013vf} to bias the branching of search trees, thus improving the efficiency of sampling and reducing the number of iterations; similar ideas are adopted in~\cite{qureshi2016potential,tahir2018potentially} as the potential-based RRT$^\star$, by designing directional samples as induced by the underlying potential fields.
 However, these methods mostly focus on static environments for simple navigation tasks, where the planning is performed offline and neither the potential fields nor the search structure are adapted during execution.